GoogleCloudPlatform/healthcare/imaging/ml/ml_codelab/README.md

 Then, navigate to */healthcare/imaging/ml/ml_codelab* in a left navigation bar of the JupyterLab UI.

-Then, click one of the one codelabs (.ipynb files) to begin.
+Then click one of the two(.ipynb files) to begin.